lauramayfox/designfox/README.md

   As a site user, I can register an account so that I can easily request design quotes and keep track of my inquiries.

 - #### Log In
-  As a user, I can log in so that I can access my profile and view the status of my design project inquiries.
+  As a user, I can log in so that I can access my profile, update my address and see previous order history

 - #### Request a Quote
   As a registered user, I want to request a design quote directly on the website so that the process is straightforward and avoids the hassle of sending multiple emails.

 - #### Contact Information
-  As a user, I want to view information about Laura's location, contact details, and availability so that I know how and when to reach out.
+  As a user, I want to view information about the business location, contact details, and availability so that I know how and when to reach out.

 - #### Services Overview
   As a user, I want to clearly see a list of services (e.g., branding, web design, packaging design) along with descriptions of how each can improve my business so that I can decide which service suits my needs best.